AndreyKlychnikov/simple-fastapi-template/README.md

 cookiecutter gh:AndreyKlychnikov/simple-fastapi-template
 ```

-You will be prompted to provide values for the variables defined in the `cookiecutter.json` file.
+You will be prompted to provide values for template.

 ## Variables